Candidates will be judged to be outstanding in the teaching component of their scholarly endeavors. Specific requirements are that the candidates:

 Supporting materials should be assembled as a package and delivered to David Anderson, Chair, Campus Awards Committee, CENT 241.
 (See also Tips for Preparing Award Nominations.)

-The winner of the Outstanding Teacher Award will receive a custom-made freestanding sculptured award and $4,000, which consists of a cash award of $3,000 (less taxes) to the recipient, and a $1,000 scholarship established in the recipient's name.
-The award will be presented at the Campus Awards Ceremony in May.
+The winner of the Outstanding Teacher Award will receive a custom-made freestanding sculptured award and $4,000 (less taxes).
+The award will be presented at the Campus Awards Ceremony.

 Funding for the Outstanding Teacher Award is provided by the Provost.